-Social skills for kids with ADHD often put them at odds with their peers and impairs their ability to make and keep friends.
+Social skills for kids with ADHD often put them at odds with their peers and impair their ability to make and keep friends.
 Find out why, and what you can do.

-Unfortunately, lots of research and evidence shows that ADHD kids often have impaired social skills.
-And, as a results ADHD kids often face peer rejection, social conflict and social isolation.
+Unfortunately, lots of research and evidence show that ADHD kids often have impaired social skills.
+And, as a result, ADHD kids often face peer rejection, social conflict, and social isolation.
 And these problems can run through all areas of his life – at school, church, the community.
 Apparently, ADHD kids are routinely alienated.

 So, if you think your kid might be struggling socially, she probably is.
 And it’s not something you should brush off.
 It’s definitely worth a closer look.

 Here are a few of the reasons why kids with ADHD have social challenges and ways that you can help.